Versatile product designer with technical roots and grit.

 4

-The check phase is the cornerstone of my design process—it's where we validate assumptions and refine our work through user testing and data analysis.
-This stage never truly ends; it's a continuous cycle of improvement and refinement.
-Sometimes our data-backed assumptions prove incorrect, or users respond differently than anticipated to certain features 🤔.
-This is what makes the check phase so valuable—it provides concrete opportunities for growth.
-Whether we're working to improve a 25% conversion rate to 50% or fine-tuning user flows based on feedback, this stage drives measurable improvements and ensures our designs truly serve user needs.
+The Check Phase is the core of my design process — it’s where we validate our assumptions and continuously improve and refine our work through user testing and data analysis.
+This is an ongoing process that continues long after the design is complete.
+Occasionally, we discover that our data-backed assumptions were wrong, or users reacted negatively to specific aspects of the product 🤔.
+This is why the Check Phase is so important — it provides us with real-world opportunities for growth.
+Whether we are improving a 25% conversion rate to 50% or fine-tuning user flows based on user feedback, this is where we measure the success of our designs and ensure they serve our users' needs.

 My design process.